Weblinaut/bootcamp-attendance/README.md

 ## Installation instructions

-1. Navigate to the directory and run
+1. Navigate to the download directory an run the following in the command line

         npm install

 ## To Run

-1. Run the command
+1. Run the following in the command line

         EMAIL='INSERT_YOUR_BCS_EMAIL_HERE' PASSWORD='INSERT_YOUR_PASSWORD' npm start

 ## Debugging

+1. Run the following in the command line

-1. npm run debug
+        npm run debug